atom0s/XiPackets/world/client/0x005E/README.md

 ### `RectID`

-_The fourcc tag of the zoneline that has been touched._
+_The fourcc tag of the zone line that has been touched._

 When exiting the mog house, this will be set to `zmrq` _(`0x71726D7A`)_.